marmelab/react-admin/packages/ra-tree-core/README.md

 ### `GET_TREE_CHILDREN_NODES`

 Should fetch the leaves of the specified node.
-It receives the following parameters:
+It receives the following parameter:
 - `id`: the identifier of the node for which we want to fetch the leaves

-Should should return an array of records as its `data`.
+The `dataProvider` should return an array of records as its `data`.

 ### `MOVE_NODE`

-Called when a node is moved either to a new parent or a new position.
+Called when a node is moved either to a new parent, or to a new position.
 It receives the following parameters:
-- `data`: the new node with its parent, and optionnaly position, fields already updated.
+- `data`: the new node with its parent, and optionally position, fields already updated.
 - `previousData`: the node before the update

-**Note**: It is your responsability to correctly update the siblings if necessary according to the new node position.
+**Note**: It is your responsibility to correctly update the siblings if necessary according to the new node position.

 ## API